Miracle Mile

 Top 50 Film

-The set-up is simple: a guy (Edwards) accidentally gets a phone call suggesting World War III is about to break out.
-Is it for real, and if so, can he save his girl (Winningham)?
+The set-up is simple: Harry (Edwards) accidentally gets a phone call suggesting World War III is about to break out.
+Is it for real, and if so, can he save his new girl, Julie (Winningham), whom he has realized is The One?
 It's a ticking time-bomb of a movie, and as word of the rumour seeps out, Los Angeles descends into chaos and anarchy, making his task that more difficult.
 It's almost impossible to review the film without giving away the ending, but it has to rank as among the most jaw-dropping in Hollywood history.
-Suffice it to say that it's a film best seen with as little prior knowledge as possible.
+Suffice it to say that it's a film best seen with as little prior knowledge as possible, and there are few that bring you into closer contact. with what the impending apocalypse might mean on the most personal of levels.

 Sob...